Ahmad44452/scaling-nodered/README.md

 # Scaling Node-RED

 This project provides a setup for scaling Node-RED instances horizontally using Docker, NGINX, and MongoDB.
 It allows you to run multiple Node-RED instances that share the same flows, which are stored in a MongoDB database.
 Changes made to the flows in one instance are automatically propagated to all other instances in real-time.
+For detailed information, you can check out [this article](https://ahmadd.hashnode.dev/scaling-node-red-for-http-based-flows) I wrote explaining the whole setup.

 This setup is specifically designed for scaling flows that are triggered by the HTTP-IN node in Node-RED.
 For other types of triggers, you may need to modify the setup to achieve scalability.